austender/austender-ocds-api/examples/java/README.md

 ## Download code and setup
 - The code can be downloaded directly or cloned by git tools (SourceTree, etc).
 - In the Eclipse, open the project, build and run the application with Tomcat.
 - The API URL can be configured in the src/config.properties file.
 (FindByIdUrl or FindByPublishDateUrl)

 ## Test the UI
 When searching in the form,
 1. The CN ID format should include "CN" prefix such as CN2086021;
 2. The Publish Date should be a "yyyy-MM-dd" format;
 3. When the format is incorret, there're no results returned.

+## Note

+- This sample code does not go through results that has pagination.